mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

   summarise(qty_sentiment = n())
 ```

 When we look at the occurence of sentiments throughout the book, we see that surprise and fear make place for trust.
-This fits with the idea that Alice will get more used to the absurdities of Wonderland the longer she stays there.
+The idea that Alice will get more used to the absurdities of Wonderland the longer she stays there does make sense.
 <img src="/_pages/tutorials/mining-alices-wonderland/sentiment_density.png" alt="Sentiment density" width="820" height="457" align="center"/>

 ## Finding characters